carbonelab/axtToSyn/README.md

 Detect synteny blocks and synteny breakpoints from pairwise genome alignment file.

-axtToSyn.py is a python script that performs synteny block detection using a pairwise genome alignment file output by the UCSC pairwise genome alignment pipeline.
+axtToSyn.py is a python script that performs synteny block detection using a pairwise genome alignment fileq (.axt format) output by the UCSC pairwise genome alignment pipeline our [lastz-pipeline](https://github.com/carbonelab/lastz-pipeline).

 ## Install